pair_style agni command

 See the Speed packages doc page for more instructions on how to use the accelerated styles effectively.

 Mixing, shift, table, tail correction, restart, rRESPA info:

 This pair style does not support the pair_modify shift, table, and tail options.

 This pair style does not write its information to binary restart files, since it is stored in potential files.
 Thus, you need to re-specify the pair_style and pair_coeff commands in an input script that reads a restart file.

 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 Currently, only elemental systems are implemented.
 Also, the method only provides access to the forces and not energies or stresses.
 However, one can access the energy via thermodynamic integration of the forces as discussed in (Botu3).
 This pair style is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The AGNI force field files provided with LAMMPS (see the potentials directory) are parameterized for metal units.
 You can use the AGNI potential with any LAMMPS units, but you would need to create your own AGNI potential file with coefficients listed in the appropriate units if your simulation doesn’t use “metal” units.